Rukelle History, Family Crest & Coats of Arms

 The surname Rukelle was first found in either Buckinghamshire or Somerset where this surname was originally a habitation surname.
 Today, Rockwell Green is a village near Wellington, in the Taunton Deane district of Somerset and Rockwell End is a hamlet in Buckinghamshire which has been used as a film location for two of the Midsomer Murders series.

 Early History of the Rukelle family

-Another 216 words (15 lines of text) covering the years 1300 and 1324 are included under the topic Early Rukelle History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Rukelle research.
+Another 100 words (7 lines of text) covering the years 1300 and 1324 are included under the topic Early Rukelle History in all our PDF Extended History products and printed products wherever possible.

 Rukelle Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Rockwell, Rokelle, Rockewell, Rokele, Rokewell and others.

 Early Notables of the Rukelle family (pre 1700)